 If you aren’t comfortable with treats, you can still dish out praise.
 Goldens respond really well to this type of verbal confirmation.

 Make walks a regular part of your routine.
 At least once a day, preferably twice, walk your dog for a period of 15 to 30 minutes.

 Here are the basic steps for introducing your golden to the leash and getting outside.
 Remember to always use positive reinforcement.
 Yelling or other punishment types of motivation could backfire.
 Your golden may end up with more energy or fear of walking.

-· Begin teaching door etiquette.
+Step 3: Begin teaching door etiquette.
 Work on getting your golden to sit while you go through the door.

-· Once outside, continue stopping whenever your dog pulls on the leash.
+Step 4: Once outside, continue stopping whenever your dog pulls on the leash.
 Reinforce good behavior with praise or treats, or both.

 Let’s take a look at some common questions people have about how to train a golden retriever.

 The answer here is as soon as possible.
-Begin working with your golden as a puppy ideally because puppies don’t have the same pulling power as adults.
+Begin working with your golden as a puppy because puppies don’t have the same pulling power as adults.
 However, even with adults, the sooner, the better.

-• Can I use a retractable leash?
 Retractable leashes tend to teach bad habits because your dog learns that pulling extends the reach of the leash.
 A traditional one is better to establish good walking habits.

-Golden retrievers are known for their energy.
-They can be a lot to handle on a walk.
+Golden retrievers are known for their energy and can be a lot to handle.
 If you have a backyard or a small space where your dog can play, having a little fun before you go on your walk can help vent some of that energy so your dog can concentrate.

 Some walking aids, like head halters, are a good option for wayward dogs.
-Never use something that can cause pain, such as choke collars.
-You could cause injury.
+Never use something that can cause pain, such as choke collars that could cause injury.

-- The best ways to discipline a dog
+- These are the absolute best ways to discipline a dog